joram77/auto-update-drupal/README.md

 Usage
 ---
 ### Fire up testsite(optional)
+If you want to install a testsite with drush qd, you need Pthe HP sqlite extension installed & enabled.
 Let's install a new Drupal site through drush for the sake of testing:
 Note the admin user and password displayed in the CLI output.